CassieMarie0728/my-awesomeness/README.md

 - [ManageIQ/manageiq](https://github.com/ManageIQ/manageiq) - ManageIQ Open-Source Management Platform
 - [bayandin/awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) - A curated list of awesome awesomeness
 - [discourse/discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple.
+- [emoriarty/jekyll-notion](https://github.com/emoriarty/jekyll-notion) - Use Notion as a CMS for Jekyll.
 - [github/choosealicense.com](https://github.com/github/choosealicense.com) - A site to provide non-judgmental guidance on choosing a license for your open source project
 - [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
 - [jekyll/jekyll](https://github.com/jekyll/jekyll) - :globe_with_meridians: Jekyll is a blog-aware static site generator in Ruby